Goliath Safaris' flagship camp is semi permanent and usually situated near the banks of the Zambezi

 Goliath Safaris’ camp is set up beside the Zambezi and the communal main area – a large canvas structure with wooden pillars over a sand floor – has a fantastic view across the river.
 Here you’ll find a bar area and a lounge with a few comfortable chairs, and a small collection of coffee-table books and other literary offerings.
 A water-purification unit supplies clean, fresh drinking water all day and there’s a coolbox behind the bar for other drinks.

-Beside the main area is a separate dining room, where brunch and evening meals are taken.
-A long dining table is flanked by a wooden fence adorned with black-and-white wildlife photographs and colourful paintings.
+Beside the main area of the tented camp is a separate and semi-enclosed dining room, where brunch and evening meals are taken.
+A long dining table, set in the evening with candles and locally made beaded placemats, is flanked by a wooden fence adorned with black-and-white wildlife photographs and colourful paintings.
 At the foot of the table is an open view across the river as it gently meanders by.

-To dwell on the physical camp here is to miss the point; it’s the safari activities that travellers come here for – and Goliath Safaris includes a diverse range of options.
+But to dwell on the physical camp here is to miss the point; it’s the safari activities that travellers come here for – and Goliath Safaris includes a diverse range of options.
 4WD game drives and walks are all led by Stretch, whose knowledge of the park (and some of the individual animals) is extensive.
-O our last visit there, Stretch stopped a game drive at one point when he saw an elephant that he recognized.
+On a previous visit, Stretch stopped a game drive at one point when he saw an elephant that he recognised.
 We got out of the vehicle and slowly, carefully and gradually walked up to within 5m of it.
-This was an amazing experience – and an example of just how good his knowledge of the game in Mana Pools game is.
-In addition, Stretch has several fully trained, experienced canoe guides are on hand to help you explore the Zambezi further.
-Fishing is also available but guests are advised to bring their own equipment.
+This was an amazing experience – and an example of just how good his knowledge of the game in Mana Pools is.
+In addition, Stretch has several fully trained, experienced canoe guides who are on hand to help you explore the Zambezi.
+Fishing is also available but guests are advised to bring their own equipment and, because motorboats aren’t allowed inside the boundaries of the national park, excursions are conducted using canoes, often fishing from the banks of the river.

 Ideal length of stay: We'd recommend a stay of 3 to 4 nights at Goliath Safaris.
 The variety of activities mean you'll want to give yourself enough time to experience everything the camp has to offer.

-Directions: Five hour road transfer from Lusaka or two hour flight from Victoria Falls.
+Directions: Goliath is a five-hour road transfer from Lusaka or a two-hour flight from Victoria Falls.
 The nearest airstrip is Mana Main.

 Owner: Stretch Ferreira and Flo Coughlan